mkjsanghvi29/queens-puzzle/README.md

 # Queens Puzzle Game

 A challenging logic puzzle game based on the classic N-Queens problem, presented in an interactive web format.
+You can access the game at https://mkjsanghvi29.github.io/queens-puzzle/

 ## How to Play